Germany in the Eurovision Song Contest 2004: Final

 The televised final took place on 19 March 2004.
-The winner was selected through two rounds of public voting, including options for landline and SMS voting.
+The winner was selected through two rounds of public televoting, including options for landline and SMS voting.
 In the first round of voting, the top two entries were selected to proceed to the second round.
-The top two entries were: "Can't Wait Until Tonight" performed by Max and "Jigga Jigga!" performed by Scooter.
 In the second round, the winner, "Can't Wait Until Tonight" performed by Max, was selected.
 In addition to the performances of the competing entries, Turkish singer Mustafa Sandal performed his song "Araba", while the German group Rosenstolz performed their song "Liebe ist alles" and the Australian music ensemble The Ten Tenors performed a medley of songs written by Ralph Siegel, who had previously composed 17 Eurovision entries for various countries.
 927,418 votes were cast in the second round: 766,615 via landline and 154,863 via SMS.

 Controversy

 Following the German national final, show host Sarah Kuttner stated that she and her co-host Jörg Pilawa did not get along very well as he had taken over some of her lines without telling her, which led to confusion during the live broadcast.
-Pilawa could also been seen doing faces when Kuttner announced contestant Tina Frank.
+Pilawa could also be seen doing faces when Kuttner announced contestant Tina Frank.
 Later during a green room scene, Kuttner ironically stated "When I am older, I will marry Jörg Pilawa.
 Jörg, I love you from the bottom of my heart."
 She was also criticised for using the German words for "crap" and "shit" during the live broadcast, which usually does not happen on a public channel.